nanoporetech/ts-runtime-typecheck/README.md

 - ### inspectType

 Inspects the type of a given value and returns a description of it as a string.
 Useful for constructing debug messages from unknown values.
 Instances of classes are described using the name of their class.
-Abstract objects are traversed recursively so that their elements can also be described as well.
+Abstract objects are traversed recursively so that their elements can be described as well.
 Recursion uses a depth limit to prevent overlarge descriptions.
-Once the limit has been reached objects will be described as `Dictionary`.
+Once the limit has been reached abstract objects will be described as `Dictionary`.

 An optional second argument can be passed to modify the default behaviour.
 For example you can change the `maxDepth` limit from it's default of `3`; a value of `0` would prevent recursion whereas `Infinity` would remove the limit.